Missing Growth Measurement in Germany, with Sven Schreiber, Revise and Resubmit at German Economic Review.

-Abstract: Using detailed establishment-level micro data, this paper analyzes the quantitative implications of the missing-growth hypothesis by Aghion, Bergeaud, Boppart, Klenow, and Li (2019) for Germany.
-This hypothesis states that actual growth rates of real output are systematically understated by official estimates, such that a part of real growth is missing in the published data.
-The underlying effect rests on overstated inflation estimates due to imputed prices for disappearing goods and services varieties, which is indirectly measured by plant entry and exit dynamics.
-Using different market share proxies our main results regarding understated real output growth lie in the range of 0.39 to 0.54 percentage points per year on average for the benchmark sample 1998-2016.
-These are quite closely in line with existing findings for France, the USA, and Japan (in different periods).
-We provide additional robustness analysis and discuss limitations of the approach.
+Abstract: Using detailed establishment-level micro data, this paper analyzes for the German case the hypothesis by Aghion, Bergeaud, Boppart, Klenow, and Li (2019), stating that officially published figures for real output growth would be systematically understated.
+The effect rests on overstated inflation estimates due to imputed prices for disappearing goods and services varieties, where measurable plant entry and exit dynamics play a crucial rule.
+Our main results regarding understated real output growth lie in the range of 0.39 to 0.54 av- erage annual percentage points for 1998-2016, which is quite closely in line with existing findings for France, the USA, and Japan (in different periods).
+We also find that services sectors appear most affected, and that the effect in East Germany is somewhat larger.
+We investigate different market share prox- ies, provide additional robustness analysis and also discuss limitations of the approach.